 Because giving feedback can be awkward, it often feels easier to avoid doing it at all.
 But when you shrug off that responsibility, you fail your direct reports and potentially risk disengagement and turnover.
 That’s why creating a culture of direct, consistent communication is so important.

 Why Feedback Matters

 According to a LinkedIn survey, over 90% of employees say they would be stick around longer if they could develop at their companies.
 While giving feedback and feel uncomfortable, employees expect it.
 They can’t improve without your constructive input.

 In this situation, it’s also not likely that you’re receiving feedback.
 CEO of the Energy Project Tony Schwartz notes in a piece for HBR that before creating a feedback culture in his business, the company had a “conflict-averse culture, preferring to see ourselves as a happy family for as long as our business prospered.”

 But that was an illusion: issues were simply shoved down and not talked about, and difficult periods for the business became all that more challenging to handle.
-The problem with not addressing problems in a timely fashion is that people never learn what they’re doing wrong, so they can’t improve or course correct.
-They also don’t know what they’re doing right— without positive reinforcement, employees can’t know what they’re getting right, and how to bring that into other aspects of their job.
+The problem with not addressing problems through employee feedback in a timely fashion is that there’s a lack of personal development: people never learn what they’re doing wrong, so they can’t improve or course correct.
+They also don’t know what they’re doing right — without positive reinforcement, employees can’t know where they’re succeeding, and how to bring that into other aspects of their job.

 In fact, feedback is almost more important when things are going well than it is when they aren’t: when things are going generally well, feedback increases efficiency and creates more solid foundation for weathering rough periods at the company.